by Chris Wayan, 2004-6

 WHY THE BACKWARD NAMES?

 I reversed names phonetically, not by spelling; so single sounds like "sh" don't turn to "hs".
-Note that in Pravic, Le Guin's anarchist language, gv and kv are single sounds and letters, so they don't reverse any more than x or sh.
+Note that in Pravic, Le Guin's anarchist language, gv and kv are single sounds and letters, so they don't reverse any more than "th" or "sh".

 One final problem cropped up.
-Le Guin simply doesn't mention enough places on Anarres; there certainly isn't worldwide coverage.
-So once I ran out, I tried to name features for appropriate characters in the books: you'll notice Lake Rulag is still cold, The Gvarab River still gets overlooked, and the palindromic Mt Bunub never shuts up.
-(Didn't say I succeeded.
-Said I tried.)
+Le Guin simply doesn't mention enough places on Anarres, and even in the course of Shevek's travels, we don't go everywhere; there just isn't worldwide coverage.
+In such under-described regions, I've named features for Pravic words, phrases, and, especially, for appropriate characters in the books.
+So Lake Galur is cold, like Shevek's mother Rulag; the Baragv River gets overlooked, like his physics-mentor, poor old Gvarab; and the palindromic Mt Bunub, like her namesake, never shuts up.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books